top of page

 Railway History

-The line here was opened for through running in 1841 (after Box Tunnel), and in 1903 the station and track were rebuilt to form Wootton Bassett Junction.
+The line here was opened to through traffic in 1841 (after Box Tunnel was completed).
+In 1903, the station and track were rebuilt to form Wootton Bassett Junction.
 For decades this was a working landscape: goods yards, coal, parcels and a thriving milk trade.
-From the late 1960s–70s the track was upgraded for higher speeds, and in the 2010s bridges and track were altered for electrification.
+From the late 1960s to the 70s the track was upgraded for higher speeds, and in the 2010s bridges and track were altered for electrification.

-Although the station has gone, main‑line trains still pass by the park.
+Although the station has gone, mainline trains still pass by the park.
+Some freight trains do still stop on the loop line north of the RWB junction to let passenger trains through, and the Aggregate Depot remains southwest of the former station, on a siding rather than a loop.
 The Wootton Bassett Junction remains a vital link between London and the West of England and South Wales, with frequent passenger and freight movements throughout the day.

 Opening of Wootton Bassett Junction